Sushmitha-SK/PersistVentures-NewsPortal/README.md

 - **Navbar:** Provides navigation links, search functionality, and favorites count.
 - **NewsCard:** Displays individual news articles with options to mark as favorite and view details.
-- **Home:** Fetches and displays news articles based on selected category or search term with pagination.
-- **NewsDetails:** Shows detailed information about a selected news article.
-- **Favorites:** Lists user-selected favorite articles with pagination support.

 ## State Management